RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 # 1. How does layout work?

-In REGARDS, layout is configured on a per project basis.
-This means each new project - or tenant - comes with the default layout, see section below.
+In REGARDS, the layout is configured on a per project basis.
+That means each new project - or tenant - comes with the default layout, see section below.

-There is a root container that cannot be deleted.
-All other containers can be added, modified and deleted at will.
+There are two types of container:

-In REGARDS, containers that are not marked as **main container** - discussed later on - are said **static**.
-They can be used to **display static content**, ie REGARDS modules that do not depend on the page currently shown, **or sub containers**.
+* **Static containers**, they can be used to display **sub containers** or **static content**, ie REGARDS modules that are visible on all the project pages.

-REGARDS also requires **a single main container** that is said **dynamic modules container**.
-That single container is used to display the page content - **a dynamic module**.
+* **Dynamic container**, or **main container**, that display thes page content. *Please note that dynamic container is unique in a project layout and must be defined.*

 Let's take an example.
 We would like to have a page showing some HTML in header, some HTML in footer and the search catalog module as main content.
 To build such page, we would need:
 * One static container for header.
 Let's name it my-header-container